ejzn/Fresh/README.md

 == Future ==

 Right now Fresh is in its infancy.
 In the future it would be nice to build out more templates, add in a Web user interface and more.
 Feel free to add some commits and help it along.
+A feature that is must needed is some sort of timing, or back off mechanism.
+Running this as part of a cron job is probably a good way to do it, since we don't want to get blacklisting in our e-mail address.